darinz/DL/04_Training_Techniques/01_regularization_methods.md

 ### Intuition

 The key insight behind dropout is that by randomly deactivating neurons during training:
-1. **Prevents co-adaptation**: Neurons cannot rely on specific combinations of other neurons
+1. **Prevents co-adaptation:** Neurons cannot rely on specific combinations of other neurons
-2. **Forces redundancy**: The network learns multiple representations for the same features
+2. **Forces redundancy:** The network learns multiple representations for the same features
-3. **Improves generalization**: The network becomes more robust to missing inputs
+3. **Improves generalization:** The network becomes more robust to missing inputs

+> **Did you know?**
+> Dropout can be seen as training an ensemble of subnetworks and averaging their predictions at test time.

 ### Python Implementation